 I started my Ph.D. studies in computing education at Uppsala University in September 2016, under the supervision of Åsa Cajander and Minna Salminen-Karlsson.
 I belong to the Department of Information Technology and Uppsala Computing Education ResearchGroup, UpCERG (http://www.it.uu.se/research/group/upcerg).

 In my research project, I use a combination of theory from education and sociology to better understand how we can teach computing more inclusively.
-My research project adopts a longitudinal design in which I explore how participation in a maker community affects children’s (1) internalised values, ideas and perceptions of what it means to engage in CS and to be a computer scientist; (2) composition of CS-related social and cultural resources (capital) and; (3) identity formation in relation to CS.
+In my research project I study coding clubs as a context for children to learn about CS from various perspectives.
+I’ve also conceptualised the notion of CS-related capitals.
 I use both qualitative and quantitative methods in my research work.
-My research interests include computer science teaching and learning pedagogies and strategies in the K-12 classroom, students’ identity development and motivation to study computer science, as well as research related to social justice and equality in CS education.
+My research interests are many and include philosophy and ethics of computer science education, students’ identity development and motivation to study computer science, as well as research related to social justice and anti-oppressive education.

 I have a BSc in Digital Communication and Multimedia (2013) and a MSc in Information and Communication Technology for Development (ICT4D), (2015), both from Stockholm University.